Minna Harkavy: Biography

 Harkavy was a founding member of the New York Society of Women Artists.
 Politically she was known as a leftist and anti-fascist with a strong social consciousness.
 In 1931 she exhibited a bust of Hall Johnson in the Museum of Western Art in Moscow and the work was purchased for the Pushkin Museum there.
 In 1932 she represented the John Reed Club at an anti-war conference in Amsterdam.

 A bust of Italian-American anti-fascist (and her lover) Carlo Tresca who was assassinated in New York in 1943 was installed in his birthplace of Sulmona, Italy.

-She was one of 250 sculptors who exhibited in the 3rd Sculpture International held at the Philadelphia Museum of Art in the summer of 1949.
+Harkavy was one of 250 sculptors who exhibited in the 3rd Sculpture International held at the Philadelphia Museum of Art in the summer of 1949.

 She married Louis Harkavy, a New York pharmacist who also wrote for Yiddish-language periodicals.

 Work

 Harkavy's works can be found in: